Commercial Bridging Loans Explained

 Exit strategy

-By far the most important factor in approval is your exit strategy.
-If your exit strategy is to sell the property or mortgage it to repay the loan, your lender will look at how likely it is that you will be able to do that.
+By far, the most important factor in approval is your exit strategy.
+If your exit strategy is to sell the property or mortgage it to repay the loan, your lender will consider how likely you are to be able to do that.

-As part of their assessment, they might consider the location of the property and how liquid that market is, or how much renovation the property will require before you can secure a mortgage on it.
+As part of their assessment, they might consider the property’s location, how liquid that market is, or how much renovation the property will require before you can secure a mortgage.

 Credit history

-If you have a strong exit strategy, a good credit score is not necessarily essential.
+A good credit score is not necessarily essential if you have a strong exit strategy.
 However, your credit history could contribute to your approval or rejection in combination with other factors.

 Business finances

-If you’re applying for a commercial bridging loan as a business or limited company, you might need to submit your accounts.
+You might need to submit your accounts if you’re applying for a commercial bridging loan as a business or limited company.
 Lenders will assess your profitability based on your earnings before interest, tax, and amortisation (EBITDA).

 Property experience